 - Interchange Pass Through: The Light at the End of the Non-Qualified Tunnel

 Frustration with non-qualified rates goes something like this for most business people:

 It all starts when you read your credit card processing statement and cringe at all the non-qualified fees.
 Then you pick up the phone and call your processor’s customer service center to inquire about the charges.
-The person that answers the phone tells you that non-qualified fees are a fact of life, and you are accepting business and reward cards that Visa and MasterCard consider non-qualified.
+The person that answers the phone tells you that non-qualified fees are a fact of life, and you are accepting business and reward cards that are considered non-qualified.

 At this point you start to get frustrated, so you push a little harder for a solution.
 Alas, it never comes.
 So, by now you’re getting even more frustrated, and the representative agrees to lower your rates to appease you.

 Here’s where you pause and ponder… it all seemed too easy.
 How can the processor lower my rates so quickly?
 Having accomplished what seems like a victory, you hang up the phone with a hollow feeling in the pit of your stomach.
 You won the battle, but know that the war is far from over.
 You fully expect to see those non-qualified fees next month, but at least the rate will be lower this go-around, right?